4 VR Backpack PCs for an Amazing Gaming Experience

 The best VR Backpack PCs to buy

-MSI VR One Backpack PC
+MSI VR One Backpack PC (recommended)

 Dubbed VR One, this MSI VR backpack PC looks like a sophisticated war machine from another planet.
 The design is futuristic and one would be forgiven for thinking that it’s a military object designed for galactic warfare.MSI calls it an ‘armor design’ that highlights the braveness, power, and mobility.
 The exterior looks solid with an aerodynamic outline that gives the impression of a superhero in the VR world.
 Weighing only 3.6kgs, MSI claims that the VR One is the lightest and the thinnest VR backpack around.
 The VR One is not just about the looks; the magic is seen in what it houses under the hood.

 Inside the VR One is an overclocked Intel Core i7 CPU and GTX 10 series (Nvidia GTX 1070) graphics card.
 This has more than enough horsepower to play any VR game you throw at it.
 I/O consists of four USB 3.0 ports, Thunderbolt 3 Type-C port, mini-DisplayPort out, HDMI out, microphone and mini jacks.
-It comes with a pair of battery packs that can provide up to 90 minutes of gameplay on charge and can be hot swapped without turning off the headset.
+It comes with a pair of battery packs that can provide up to 90 minutes of gameplay on charge and can be hot-swapped without turning off the headset.
 Cooling is effectively handled by the 9cm fans and nine heat pipes.
 Though optimized for the HTC Vive, the MSI VR One also works fine with the Oculus Rift.

 XMG Walker VR Backpack PC

 Lightweight yet powerful enough to handle all sorts of VR, the XMG Walker might be the best of them all when we put price aside.
 XMG is a renowned German PC builder which pains us to report that the XMG Walker VR backpack is only available in Europe and at an eye-watering price tag of £4,040.
-The specs of this backpack PC are a game changer and the design is as cool as you would expect from a premium brand.
+The specs of this backpack PC are a game-changer and the design is as cool as you would expect from a premium brand.
 At a weight of less than 3 kg, the XMG walker is even lighter than the MSI VR One and other VR backpack PCs on the market today.

 So what’s inside the XMG Walker VR backpack?
 Equipped inside the VR backpack PC is an Intel Core i7-6700HQ processor and the all-powerful Nvidia GTX 1070 graphics card, paired with 16GB of DDR4 RAM and a generous 250GB SSD.
 Should you want more memory, the Walker can support up to 4TB of SSD storage and twice as much RAM so you can beef it up any time you want.
 Speaking of connectivity, the Walker houses HDMI 2.0, DisplayPort 1.3, one USB Type-C port, three USB 3.0, two USB 2.0, and an Ethernet port.
 The beauty of the XMG walker is that you can even remove it from its straps and use it like an ordinary gaming PC.

 HP Omen VR Backpack PC

-Though still a prototype, HPâ€™s VR backpack PC is light, powerful, and impressive.
+Though still, a prototype, HP’s VR backpack PC is light, powerful, and impressive.
 Part of the VR backpack is HP’s new Omen X high-end gaming line of computers.
 The laptop is under 10 pounds in weight and 13 inches in length so its presence on your back will not cause discomfort.
-It comes with two battery packs that carry enough juice for extended gaming period and a third small battery for keeping the system running when you hot swap the main batteries.
+It comes with two battery packs that carry enough juice for extended gaming period and a third small battery for keeping the system running when you hot-swap the main batteries.
 Though HP won’t disclose the full specs, it is expected to run on an Intel Core i7 processor and a powerful graphic card that scored 11 on Steam’s VR performance test.